gipsyh/rIC3/README.md

 - run: ```docker run -v <AIGER FILE>:/model.aig ric3 model.aig```

 Copyright (C) 2023 - Present, Yuheng Su (gipsyh.icu@gmail.com).
 All rights reserved.

-Without obtaining authorization, rIC3 is not allowed to be used for any commercial purposes.